stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “He didn't seem very pleased to see you.”
 Julia regretted her tone almost immediately but Havelock just sighed.

 “He was at first.
 It was all very sad.
 Then he started to resent the fact that I kept calling on him.
 Using him, I suppose.
 I never did it lightly, you must believe me.
-But the dead... they aren't always the same as we remember them being when they were alive.
+But the dead… they aren't always the same as we remember them being when they were alive.
 Every time it gets harder and harder to get Edmund to cooperate with me, and harder and harder to send him back into the underworld.
 I imagine something will go horribly wrong long before I run out of hair.”

 He spoke matter of factly, not really looking at Julia.